-As a sign of improving regional partnerships, in early 2023 five North King County jurisdictions including Bothell, Kenmore, Lake Forest Park, Shoreline, and Woodinville signed onto a formal agreement with KCRHA to pool funding and administration through the agency.
+As a sign of growing regional partnership, in early 2023 five North King County jurisdictions including Bothell, Kenmore, Lake Forest Park, Shoreline, and Woodinville signed onto a formal agreement with KCRHA to pool funding and administration through the agency.
+As a part of the agreement, the cities agreed to contribute $1.20 per capita as a minimum contribution.
 The total funding is as follows: